-- A. Bike Paths/Lanes - Road Bike Lanes: Dedicated bike lanes shall be on all streets and roads.
+- - Roadway Bike Lanes: Dedicated bike lanes shall be on all streets and roads.
 Bike lanes shall be constructed of bituminous pavement.
 They shall be 5' wide whenever possible measured from the face of the gutter pan.
-However, a narrower bike lane to a minimum of 4' may be approved by the Owner, if existing obstructions (trees, mechanical systems, etc.) dictate the reduction in width. - Bike Paths: Dedicated bike paths shall be 1) 5' wide in each direction, 2) adjacent to each other and 3) adjacent to the sidewalk, if one exists nearby and 4) shall be constructed using the Owners standard bituminous material used for parking lots, unless an alternate surface material has been selected by the Owner.
+However, a narrower bike lane to a minimum of of 4' minimum may be approved by the Owner, if existing obstructions (trees, mechanical systems, etc.) dictate the reduction in width. - Dedicated Bike Paths: Dedicated bike paths shall be 1) 5' wide in each direction, 2) adjacent to each other where possible and 3) adjacent to the sidewalk, if one exists nearby and 4) shall be constructed using the Ownersper MSU standard parking lot bituminous material used for parking lotsdesign, unless an alternate surface material has been selected approved by the OwnerMSU. - Layout should take into account crossings, root zones of trees and utilities.
+Avoid the placement of manholes, lids or covers within the path of bicycles. - Separated Bike Lanes, Dutch Junctions and other proven multimodal facilities should also be considered.